 The rear door security locks are located on the inside edge of each rear door.
 You must open the rear doors to access them.
+The label showing lock and unlock positions is located near the lock.

 To set the locks, do the following: